MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Stop-MgBetaCommunicationCallMediaProcessing.md

 However, it will not cancel a ubscribeToTone operation because it operates independent of any operation queue.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Stop-MgCommunicationCallMediaProcessing](/powershell/module/Microsoft.Graph.CloudCommunications/Stop-MgCommunicationCallMediaProcessing?view=graph-powershell-1.0)

 ## SYNTAX

 ### CancelExpanded (Default)